HOT DATES

 Raffles Hotel

 Built in 1887 and named after modern Singapore’s founding father, Sir Stamford Raffles, this is another must-visit hotel even if you’re not staying there.
-Apart from luxurious suites that have hosted royalty like Prince William and the Duchess of Cambridge, there’s also a charming theater, a beautiful courtyard, a shopping arcade and a museum showing the hotel’s history.
+Apart from luxurious suites that have hosted royalty like Prince William and the Duchess of Cambridge, there’s also a charming theatre, a beautiful courtyard, a shopping arcade and a museum showing the hotel’s history.

 Address: 1 Beach Rd., 6337-1886, S(187673).
 MRT: Esplanade.